 It was June 2017, and my friend had sent me an invite to the opening of an exhibition in Cape Town called Through Positive Eyes.
 I had been positive for nearly 18 years.
 This event appealed to me if nothing else than a free glass of wine and some snacks!
 Who would have thought that this one evening was about to change my life irrevocably?!
-We were into a large hall at the Cape Town Slave Lodge where Professor David Gere spoke briefly, and I knew I had to have his business card.
-I imagined he could be a useful contact for my 23-year old daughter who, having just finished her law degree and her Rights with a focus on HIV awareness, was now considering a Doctorate.
+We were led into a large hall at the Cape Town Slave Lodge where Professor David Gere spoke briefly, and I knew I had to have his business card.
+I imagined he could be a useful contact for my 23-year old daughter who, having just finished her law degree and her master’s in human Rights with a focus on HIV awareness, was now considering a Doctorate.
 As it turned out, it was I who benefited from his contact.
 We had a conversation about my status and he asked me if I would be interested in being a part of Through Positive Eyes.

-After this brief conversation, we were into an amazing space with bean bags, amazing photographic art surrounding us, and a large screen.
+After this brief conversation, we were led into an amazing space with bean bags, amazing photographic art surrounding us, and a large screen.
 The room was packed!
 One by one the artivists told their story of living with HIV while photographs representing their journey came on the screen behind them.
 I was able to really resonate with their stories as it wasn’t so unfamiliar to my own.
 It was very thought-provoking and touching to my heart.
 Being both gay, positive myself, and tired of the stigma in South Africa, it was liberating to not feel alone in my diagnosis.
 I am now one of the TPE artivists.
 My first talk at TPE felt terrifying but now I could shout "Stigma?
 Not in my name – I’M POSITIVE!” from the roof tops.
 I really don’t care what anyone thinks.
 If you carry stigma, I’ll change your mind.
 My life has been changed and there is no going back.

 In addition to joining the Through Positive Eyes Cape Town team, as a direct result of that evening, I founded Effective Treatment Africa, an organization that directly targets groups across Africa and addresses the special needs of diverse communities.
 Our main presence is online with currently well over 6000 members in our Facebook group, “HIV & AIDS, End Stigma & Educate.”
 I work with clinics, local politicians and organisations supporting those with HIV.
 We are now also starting programs such as our support group for individuals in the LGBT community, who unfortunately carry a double stigma.